aya-saad/CleaningDataWeek4/README.md

 # CleaningDataWeek4
 clean data set
+# List of files
+run_analysis.R

+# run_analysis.R
-# Download the data of the project from the following location
+### Download the data of the project from the following location
 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-# Read the list of features to appropriately label the data set with descriptive variable names.
+### Read the list of features to appropriately label the data set with descriptive variable names.
 Read file in the data zip file given its name, type ("", "test", "train") and column names Read the list of activities to appropriately label them in the output Get the subject test data